 14. How To Test Ceramic PCB Assembly?

 Testing is crucial before using the final ceramic PCB.
-You can test a ceramic PCB in multiple ways.
+You can test a PCB in multiple ways.

 Ceramic PCB substrate

 Visually inspecting Solder Paste.